firomero/coffeoffermanager/README.md

-Symfony Standard Edition
+Coffe Offer Simple Manager
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.
+Welcome to the Coffe Offer Simple Manager - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.

 This document contains information on how to download, install, and start